How to Get Funding for Your Startup Project

 What Does an Investor Look for in a Startup?

-• Valuation — The value of the startup, its financial viability, and cash flow are the main pillars the investors will scrutinize before investing.
-Thus, the startup founders should present a fair and accurate picture of the company’s potential financial outcomes.
+- Valuation — The value of the startup, its financial viability, and cash flow are the main pillars the investors will scrutinize before investing.
+Thus, the startup founders should present a detailed business plan that reflects the entire process of implementing the project on the market from scratch, ways to develop and upscale it, production and marketing methods, and different potential financial outcomes from the worst to the best.
+It’s crucial because the more fluid the market is, the more unstable prognoses are.

 Project Funding Requirements Checklist